Wavechaser/NamiColor/README.md

 ## What NamiColor Does

 ## How NamiColor Works

-Your pain of finding black, white, and gray points in traditional ways of color transforming a film scan comes
+Your pain of finding black, white, and gray points in traditional ways of color transforming a film scan comes form the fact that you are doing it in the wrong space.

+On most films' datasheets, you would usually find a characteristic curve like the one below.
+Note that the linear portion of each channel are in fact straight, and is only offset from each other by some amount in log<sub>10</sub> space.

+This is not the case in linear (or otherwise low gamma) space.

 ## Using NamiColor

 ### Recommeneded Hardware

 NamiColor is not a compute-intensive script.
+It does not ask for more compute power than applying a LUT or two.
+Given the resolution of most film scans, NamiColor should run on most mainstream hardwares from the past couple of years.

-If you are dealing with stills, then realtime rendering requirements should be low enough to run on most mainstream-ish hardwares.
+Even for very high resolution inputs, realtime rendering requirements should be low enough to run on most mainstream-ish hardwares.
 If you are dealing with motion pictures, then it's rather likely that their resolutions would be low enough to not impose a problem.

 However, by Resolve's nature of loading entire chunks of the timeline into the VRAM, using Resolve to color transform film scans will be very memory intensive regardless of using NamiColor or not.